Tensor vastus intermedius muscle: Variations

 This muscle is categorised into five types according to morphology: the independent type, VI-type, VL-type, common type and two-belly type.
 The independent type of the tensor vastus intermedius, also the most frequent type, has its tendon lying between the vastus intermedius and the vastus lateralis.
 For the VI-type and the VL-type, the tendinous part of the muscle is integrated into the fascia of the vastus intermedius and the vastus lateralis respectively.
 For the common type, it has a non-separable origin between the intertrochanteric line and greater trochanter.
 Two separate muscle bellies can be found for the two-belly types.

 Functions

 The tensor vastus intermedius muscle tenses on the aponeurosis of the vastus intermedius and also medialises the action of the muscle.
 It also acts as a second tensor in addition to the tensor fasciae latae.

 Muscle architecture

-Recently, ultrasound studies have provided insight into the muscle architecture of this musculature and its long tendon Particularly, these studies have suggested that the tensor of vastus intermedius has a small cross-sectional area compared to other individual quadriceps muscles.
+Ultrasound studies have provided insight into the muscle architecture of this musculature and its long tendon.
+Particularly, these studies have suggested that the tensor of vastus intermedius has a small cross-sectional area compared to other individual quadriceps muscles.